user7466/Caldav_Calendar/README.md

 Known Issues:
 -------
+* Incompatible libcalendaring with Tasklist (WIP to make compatible)
 * Will not create new calendar.
 * Itip does not send reply to event organizer using RC1.3.
 Works in RC1.2.4.
 * ~~Recurring events marked as "All Day Events" will be a day early the following years.~~ Fixed!!!!